 Strawberry Leaf Syrup

-Such a small yet powerfully packed ingredient!
+The strawberry leaf is such a small yet powerfully flavor-packed ingredient!
 Once you harness the flavor within strawberry leaves, you might just save them for future uses in your cocktails and non-alcoholic drinks.

 Strawberry leaves are completely edible but not often eaten.

 On a nutritional level, strawberry leaves match in comparison to other healthy greens and are rich in antioxidants and nutrients.
 They can be blended, used as a tea, or even eaten raw.